Echizen456/haveAtry/README.md

-There  also be one blog https://blog.csdn.net/ClaireEchizenKagura ,recording my views about someting ,especially for programming.Also ,it is only  for  fun
+There  also be one blog https://blog.csdn.net/ClaireEchizenKagura ,recording my views about something ,especially for programming.Also ,it is only  for  fun